filoxo/react-profile/1-ENVIRONMENT.md

 We'll now walk through each step in getting your development environment up and running correctly so you can begin to code.
 This is a somewhat lengthy process but it valuable for your learning.

-A few things to note:
-- Code will be formatted for easy copy/paste

 Let's begin by creating a folder where all of your code resides.
-I called mine `react-profile/` and I will reference it as such in this project.
+I called mine `react-profile/` and I will reference it as the "project root" in this project.

 Let us create your `npm` project using: